DocNow/twarc/README.md

 time is of the essence if you are trying to collect tweets for something that has already happened.

+### Search for tweets within a given area

+You can specify a search term or omit one to search for all tweets within a given radius of a given latitude/longitude:

+    twarc.py --search ferguson --geocode 38.7442,-90.3054,1mi
+    twarc.py --geocode 38.7442,-90.3054,1mi

+See the [API documentation](https://dev.twitter.com/rest/reference/get/search/tweets#api-param-search_geocode) for more details on how these searches work.

 ## Filter Stream

 In filter stream mode twarc will listen to Twitter's [filter stream API](https://dev.twitter.com/streaming/reference/post/statuses/filter) for